 a) discardTimer

 This timer is configured only for DRBs.
 The duration of the timer is configured by upper layers TS 38.331 [3].
+In the transmitter, a new timer is started upon reception of an SDU from upper layer as specified in clause 5.2.1.

+b) discardTimerForLowImportance

-In the transmitter, a new timer is started upon reception of an SDU from upper layer.
+This timer is configured only for DRBs.
+The duration of the timer is configured by upper layers TS 38.331 [3].
+In the transmitter, a new timer is started upon reception of an SDU belonging to a low importance PDU Set from upper layer as specified in clause 5.2.1.

 The receiving PDCP entity shall maintain the following timers:

-b) t-Reordering
+c) t-Reordering

 The duration of the timer is configured by upper layers TS 38.331 [3], except for the case of NR sidelink communication or sidelink SRB4.
 For NR sidelink communication or sidelink SRB4, the t-Reordering timer is determined by the UE implementation.
 This timer is used to detect loss of PDCP Data PDUs as specified in clause 5.2.2.
 If t-Reordering is running, t-Reordering shall not be started additionally, i.e. only one t-Reordering per receiving PDCP entity is running at a given time.